 We start today with a visit to the Burj al-Janub, or South Tower, which gives a panoramic view of Fes from the alternate side to the North Tower.
-We then explore Fes al-Bali visiting the al-Andalus quarter; Marinid madrasas in the city and the sougs, or markets.
+We then explore Fes al-Bali visiting the al-Andalus quarter; Marinid madrasas in the city; areas of artisanal production and the sougs, or markets.